Complete the form below and we will send you more information about laser eye surgery. Fields marked with an asterisk (*) are mandatory.

 Laser procedures for glaucoma (e.g. selective laser trabeculoplasty and laser peripheral iridotomy) are quick and painless, and are performed in the consultation room.
 Surgical procedures (e.g. filtration surgery) require a local anaesthetic, and are performed in a day surgery.

 We are committed to continuously monitoring and improving customer service.
-Our practice has developed a quality management system to meet the requirements of the International Organisation Standards ISO 9001 and achieve certification.
+Our practice has developed a quality management system to meet the requirements of the National Safety and Quality Health Services Standards and achieve certification.
 These standards focus on the effectiveness of a practice’s quality management system in meeting the needs of its customer.
 Please let our reception staff know if you wish to provide us with feedback on our service – we welcome and appreciate all input.

 The information on this page is general in nature.
 All medical and surgical procedures have potential benefits and risks.
 Consult your ophthalmologist for specific medical advice.